-It is also a good time to check that your asset allocation is adapted to your capacity to take risks.
+It is also an excellent time to check that your asset allocation is adapted to your capacity to take risks.
 If you feel you cannot handle too much loss in your portfolio, you should add more bonds to your portfolio.
-Since short-term bonds have high yield, you can start investing in a short-term bond portfolio to become more defensive.
+Since short-term bonds have a high yield, you can start investing in a short-term bond portfolio to become more defensive.

 Now, what should we do about this coming recession?
-Basically, nothing!
+Nothing!
+You should not do anything about it.
 You should not panic with this news!
 A yield curve inversion does not mean a recession will start tomorrow.
 Historically, it took up to two years for a recession to start.
 The yield curve just inverted.
 We should be safe for a little while.

 Now, you should make sure your asset allocation is relative to your risk tolerance.
 And you should have an emergency fund adapted to your situation.
 If you use bonds, make sure you have the correct allocation in bonds before the recession.
 They should help you weather the negative returns.

-Personally, I will continue to invest for the time being.
-I am investing for the long-term and as such, I am prepared for my portfolio to take a beating during the next recession.
+I will continue to invest for the time being.
+I am investing in the long-term, and as such, I am prepared for my portfolio to take a beating during the next recession.

 Do you think a recession is coming anytime soon?
 Are you prepared for it?

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book